winitzki/chymyst-book/chymyst05.md

 However, no programming language is able to detect whether a function call has been blocked, because the function call is by definition a blocking call!
 All we can do is to detect whether the function call has returned within a given time, but here we would like to return instantly with the information that `a` is present or absent.

-Suppose we define a reaction using the molecule `a`, say `a() => ...`.
+Suppose we define a reaction that consumes the molecule `a()`.
-Even if we somehow establish that this reaction did not start within a certain time period, we cannot conclude that `a` is absent in the soup at that time!
+Even if we establish that this reaction did not start within a certain time period, we cannot conclude that `a()` is absent in the soup at that time!
 It could happen that `a()` was present but got involved in some other reactions and was consumed by them, or that `a()` was present but the computer's CPU was simply so busy that our reaction could not yet start and is still waiting in a queue.

 Another feature would be to introduce “inhibiting” conditions on reactions: a certain reaction can start when molecules `a` and `b` are present but no molecule `c` is present.
 However, it is not clear that this extension of the chemical paradigm would be useful.
 The reactions with “inhibiting” conditions will be unreliable because they will sometimes run and sometimes not run, depending on exactly when some molecules are emitted.
-Since the programmer cannot control the duration of time taken by reactions, it seems that “inhibiting” conditions simply lead to a kind of nondeterminism that the programmer cannot control at all.
+Since the programmer cannot control the duration of time taken by reactions, it seems that “inhibiting” conditions simply lead to a kind of indeterminism that the programmer cannot control at all.

-Since we can expect molecules to be emitted at random and unpredictable times by concurrently running processes, it is always possible that a certain molecule is, at a given time, not present in the soup but is about to be emitted by some reaction because the emitter has already been called and its task is already waiting in the queue.
+Since we can expect molecules to be emitted at random and unpredictable times by concurrently running processes, it is always possible that a certain molecule is, at a given time, not present in the soup but is about to be emitted by some reaction because the reaction task is already waiting in the scheduler's queue.
-If we added a feature to the chemical machine that explicitly detects the absence of a molecule, we would merely make the program execution unreliable and uncontrollable.
+If we added a feature to the chemical machine that explicitly detects the absence of a molecule, we would merely make the program execution unreliable while giving ourselves an illusion of control.

 With its present design,
 the chemical machine forces the programmer to design the chemical laws in such a way that the result of the execution of the program is the same even if random delays were inserted at any point when a molecule is emitted or a reaction is started.

-## No pooling of molecules
+## No remote pooling of molecules

 Chemical soups running as different processes (either on the same computer or on different computers) are completely separate and cannot be pooled.